Introduction to Teaching at Algonquin College (ITAC) Program

 Who should participate in the Introduction to Teaching at Algonquin College Program?

-Newly hired other-than-full-time faculty who have never taught at AC, and returning other-than-full-time faculty who have not taught at AC within the last two years.
+Newly hired Other Than Full-Time faculty who have never taught at Algonquin College, and returning Other Than Full-Time faculty who have not taught at Algonquin College within the last two years.

 What are the requirements for successful completion of the program?